pixlsus/website/src/articles/interview-viv/index.md

 He's a member of the community here (@viv), and he was kind enough to spare some time and answer a few questions (plus it gives me a good excuse to showcase some of his great work!).

 [ilya]: http://www.varivchenko.com/ "Ilya Varivchenko's Website"
-[blog]: http://varivchenko.com/blog/ "Ilya Varivchenko Blog"
+[blog]: http://varivchenko.com/blog/ "Ilya Varivchenko's Blog"

 <figure>
 <img src='P8170097.jpg' width='760' height='705' alt='by Ilya Varivchenko'>